openstack/kolla-ansible/doc/source/reference/networking/neutron.rst

    neutron_plugin_agent: "ovn"

-When using OVN - Kolla-Ansible will not enable distributed floating ip functionality (not enable external bridges on computes) by default.
+When using OVN - Kolla Ansible will not enable distributed floating ip functionality (not enable external bridges on computes) by default.
 To change this behaviour you need to set the following: